pa1pdr/ESP32_AnchorChainControl_WLAN/README.md

 # ESP32 Anchor Chain Remote Contol / Counter via WLAN

+This repo is copied from the original author AK-Homberger, whom deserves all credits for the original design, hard work etc.
+I merely enhanced it here and there and made it suitable for my own purposes.

 This repository shows how to remotely control the achor chain relay via WLAN from phone/tablet.
 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.